gpujs/gpu.js/README.md

 [![Logo](http://gpu.rocks/img/ogimage.png)](http://gpu.rocks/)

-gpu.js is a single-file JavaScript library for GPGPU in the browser. gpu.js will automatically compile specially written JavaScript functions into shader language and run it on the GPU using the WebGL API.
-There is graceful fallback to JavaScript if WebGL is not available.
+gpu.js is a single-file JavaScript library for GPGPU in the browser. gpu.js will automatically compile specially written JavaScript functions into shader language and run them on the GPU using the WebGL API.
+In the case where WebGL is not available, the functions will still run in regular JavaScript.

 # Example